zalyyh07/1704/readme.txt

-Git is a version control stysten
+Git has a mutable index called stage.
-Git is free software